Do I have to take vacation time to attend classes?

 It’s really important for you to talk with your manager/supervisor about your interest in attending a class and come to an agreement about when you take a class and how you will account for your time away from work.
 OHSU supports opportunities for education, training and development.
 AFSCME-represented employees have ten (10) hours of job related training guaranteed upon request (Article 22 of the AFSCME contract).
 Your manager must pre-approve the time away from work needed to participate.

 How do I register for a class?

-- Check the class status for full or accepting.
+- Scroll down to check dates and class status for full or accepting.

-- Click on the 'Registered' link next to the class you wish to cancel.
+- Locate the class you would like to cancel.

 I’m a manager; can I attend your classes?